zeebigbadkitty/zeebigbadkitty/README.md

 - 👋 Hi, I’m @zeebigbadkitty, or Socially Awkward Streams.
 - 👀 I’m interested in ... computers, martial arts, games, music, food.
 All cool things.
 - 🌱 I’m currently learning ... how to code!
 - 📫 How to reach me ...
-Discord: SociallyAwkwardStreams#7647
+Discord: SociallyAwkwardStreams#7647, or you can e-mail me at sociallyawkwardstreams@gmail.com.

 <!---
 zeebigbadkitty/zeebigbadkitty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.